-The A1 and B1 interfaces correspond to the private and public interfaces of the Avaya SBCE.
-Note that the highlighted A1 and B1 IP addresses are the ones used for the SIP trunk to the service provider, and the ones relevant to these Application Notes.
-Other IP addresses assigned to these interfaces are used to support remote workers and they are not discussed in this document.
+The highlighted IP addresses in the System Information screen are the ones used for the SIP trunk to Cox Communications, and are the ones relevant to these Application Notes.
+Other IP addresses assigned to the Avaya SBCE A1 and B1 interfaces are used to support remote workers and other SIP trunks, and they are not discussed in this document.
 Also note that for security purposes, any public IP addresses used during the compliance test have been masked in this document.